Codecademy/ugc/content/smyja/nextjs-deployment-with-caprover-and-github-actions.md

 - Hybrid rendering: Next.js can also be used to combine server-side rendering and static site generation.
 This gives you the best of both worlds: performance and SEO.
 - Automatic routing: Next.js provides automatic routing that makes it easy to create complex web applications with nested routes.
 - Data fetching: Next.js provides a number of ways to fetch data from APIs, including asynchronous async/await and the fetch() API.
-- Internationalization: Next.js supports internationalization, so you can easily create web applications that support multiple languages.
 - Deployment: Next.js can be deployed to a variety of hosting services, including Vercel, Netlify, and AWS Amplify, DigitalOcean.

 This tutorial will cover the creation of a NextJs app and Deploying it on Caprover(Opensource Platform as a service) using DigitalOcean and Github actions.